DanielNautre/idle-rpg/README.md

 ## Locations

+### Home

+This is the place where the adventure starts.
+There isn't much to say: When you first start a character, you'll be at his home which he will promptly leave and never visit again.

+### Town

+Every once in a while you Hero may go back to town where he will perform a number of actions:

+* Visit the Healer to restore his health
+* visit the Enchanter to restore his mana
+* Sell the gear he found and do not want to use
+* Buy Health and Mana potions

 ### Dungeons

 Dungeons are generately randomly from a predefined list.
 When travelling, your Hero has a certain chance of stumbling upon a dungeon.